 Motors are used for providing a variety of ventilation throughout HVAC systems including, inducer fan motors located in furnaces for removing flue gases through your vent pipe, blower motors that provide forced air for ventilation through your duct system, and condenser fan motors that provide ventilation to keep your outdoor condenser running properly.

 Contactors work with low voltage or "control voltage" (24VAC) to control high voltage (230VAC) circuits.
 In the HVAC industry they are most commonly used for providing power to compressors and motors when needed.

 Thermopiles are commonly used in a variety of gas fired furnaces with no electrical supply.
 Thermopiles also known as "power piles" generate millivolts DC power after they are heated by the pilot flame.
 They are responsible for confirming a proper pilot flame is achieved while also simultaneously providing the gas valve with over 350 millivolts DC to ignite the main flame when the thermostat calls for heating.
 A weak thermopile will cause main flame failure even when the pilot is lit.

 Flame sensors are also sometimes called "thermocouples" because they are very similar.
 Flame sensors are a safety mechanism in your furnace that helps avoid an accident caused by an open gas valve supplying fuel to a combustion chamber without an established flame present.

-* 1 year labor warranty on all repairs, in addition to any warranty covered by manufacturers.
+* 1-year labor warranty on all repairs performed by "Villaneda Heating & Air" in addition to any warranty covered by manufacturers.
+1-year warranty excludes all refrigerants unless system is sealed and proven to be free of leaks.
 Additional parts & repairs are not included. *